|Low Carbohydrate Diet Consequences||93%||Confirm|

-Do you have vague abdominal pain or discomfort that is difficult to pinpoint (a 'stomach ache')?
+Do you experience general abdominal discomfort or pain that is difficult to pinpoint?

-Possible responses:→ No / I can pinpoint it / don't know
+Possible responses:→ No / can pinpoint / only after meals / don't know

 Severe acute or prolonged abdominal pain is a possible symptom of many serious conditions.
 You are advised to seek medical attention as soon as possible, unless you already know the cause of the pain.